solo-io/gloo/docs/content/guides/observability/tracing.md

 Use the Gloo Edge installation Helm chart template to configure the Zipkin tracing platform.
 Gloo Edge automatically determines the updates that must be made to apply the Zipkin configuration in your Envoy proxies.

 1. Create a `values.yaml` file and add your Zipkin configuration.
-In the following example, the Zipkin cluster is called `zipkin`.
+Set the name of your Zipkin cluster in the `cluster_name` field, and the IP address that was assigned to your Zipkin container and that you retrieved earlier in the `address` field.
+The following example uses `zipkin` as the name for the Zipkin cluster.

    {{< highlight yaml "hl_lines=4-16" >}}
    gatewayProxies: